Skip to content

 Installation

-Please clone this repository first.
-In the terminal:
+Please clone this Github repository by running the following commands in your terminal:

 git clone https://github.com/Immune-Regulation-in-Cancer/OmicsBridge.git